oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 The ‘allow ipv6_connection’ Command is OPTIONAL for Openc2 Producers implementing the SLPF.
 The ‘allow ipv6_connection’ Command is OPTIONAL for Openc2 Consumers implementing the SLPF.

 The Command permits traffic that is consistent with the specified ipv6_connection.
 A valid ‘allow ipv6_connection’ Command has at least one property of the ipv6_connection populated and may have any combination of the five properties populated.
-An unpopulated property within the the ipv4_connection target MUST be treated as an ‘any’.
+An unpopulated property within the the ipv4_connection Target MUST be treated as an ‘any’.

 Products that receive but do not implement the ‘allow ipv6_connection’ Command: